AngloGold Ashanti announces primary listing will move to New York Stock Exchange - Miningmx

 Calderon said the restructure was part of his efforts to improve the competitiveness of the company in which the Colombian has also vowed to cut AngloGold’s operating costs.
 “This is not about South Africa,” he said.
 “I can’t comment on internal politics [of South Africa], but we are proud of our heritage and our people.”

-In terms of the Johannesburg office whiche employs about 280 people, AngloGold said there would be no impact on jobs; nor were any local board changes planned as a result of the restructure.
+In terms of the Johannesburg office which employs about 280 people, AngloGold said there would be no impact on jobs; nor were any local board changes planned.
 The company employs about 30,000 people globally.

-AngloGold previously investigated a change in primary listing and domicile while under the leadership of former CEO Kelvin Dushnisky who said in 2018.
-The speculation drew the ire of the South African government which threatened to sanction the company.
+AngloGold investigated a change in primary listing and domicile in 2018 while under the leadership of former CEO Kelvin Dushnisky.
+Although no application was formally made, speculation about AngloGold’s plans drew the ire of the South African government which threatened sanctions.

-AngloGold said the South African Reserve Bank had given its approval to restructure.
-During discussions with the South African authorities it was acknowleged “there is a time to invest and a time to disinvest”.
+In contrast, the plans announced today have the approval of the South African Reserve Bank.
+Calderon said that during discussions with South African authorities it was acknowleged that “there is a time to invest and a time to disinvest”.